Martin Bommas: Museums

-In the museum sector, Martin Bommas has contributed to the establishment and maintenance of temporary and permanent exhibitions around the world.
+In the museum sector, Martin Bommas has contributed to the establishment and maintenance of temporary and permanent exhibitions.
 He acted as a consulting Egyptologist for the establishment of the new Archaeological Museum at Elephantine in Egypt (1995-1998) and for an exhibition on Egypt in Graeco-Roman times at the Städtische Galerie Liebieghaus in Frankfurt (2003-2005), as well as a consulting archaeologist for a permanent exhibition on Egyptian gods in the Aegean world at the Archaeological Museum of Thessaloniki.
-Between 2010 and 2018 he served as Curator of the Eton Myers Collection of Egyptian Art at the University of Birmingham.
-In 2018 he moved to Macquarie University in Sydney to occupy the role of Museum Director at the Macquarie University History Museum.
-This Museum is part of the Arts Precinct (opened 2021) at the University and the collection comprises over 18,000 objects that span ancient cultures around the world to modern Australian history.
-In his role as Museum Director, Martin Bommas directed the Museum’s layout and design and he oversees the collection.
+Between 2010 and 2018 he served as curator of the Eton Myers Collection of Egyptian Art at the University of Birmingham.
+In 2018 he moved to Macquarie University in Sydney to occupy the role of museum director at the now closed Museum of Ancient Cultures (2018-2021) and the Macquarie University History Museum (2021-2023).
+This museum is part of the Arts Precinct (opened 2021) at the university and the collection comprises over 18,000 objects that span ancient cultures around the world to modern Australian history.
+In his role as museum director, Martin Bommas designed the museum’s layout, published two exhibition catalogues and designed three temporary exhibitions between 2021 and 2023.